 Different corrugated tubes with different diameters and corrugations have been examinated.
-The max. flow of gas for different tube design is established and noted.
+The max. flow of gas for different tube design is established and noted friction factor is about 4 times higher.

-If you look to the different corrugation profiles you can imagine that the pressure drop depends on the height and pitch of the corrugations.
-If you compare a smooth tube with our standard corrugated tube the friction factor is about 4 times higher.
 But this is not a real problem.
 If you look to the formula of pressure drop, you see the diameter to the power of 5.
 That means: If we extend the diameter of our corrugated tube by about 25% than we have the same pressure drop than a smooth tube.
+IV.
+OPTIMIZATION FOR MAX.
+MECHANICAL STRESS